The Central Registry of Divorce Proceedings

 The Registry cannot give you detailed information about a divorce or a copy of your divorce certificate.
 You must contact the court that processed the divorce application to get that information.

-If you cannot remember which court processed the application for your divorce, the Registry may be able to give you the address of the court.
-They may also give you a reference number.
+To obtain details about a divorce or a copy of your divorce certificate, you must contact the court that processed the divorce application.
+If you cannot remember which court processed the application for your divorce, the Registry may be able to give you the address of the court and/or a reference number.
 You should give this number to court officials to help them find your file.

 Finding information about someone else's divorce